 Iraq facts and figures

 Sharing borders with three other OPEC Member Countries – the Islamic Republic of Iran, Kuwait and Saudi Arabia – Iraq covers an area of around 438 thousand square kilometres.
-It has a population of more than 35 million, one fifth of which lives in the capital, Baghdad.
+It has a population of around 36 million, one fifth of which lives in the capital, Baghdad.
 Most Iraqis speak Arabic, although Kurdish is also used especially in the northern part of the country.

 Iraq attained its independence as a Kingdom in 1932.
 In 1958, a military coup d’état ended the monarchy, making Iraq a republic.